 You must specify one or more input files that contain the ESSL source code to compile.
+To read input from stdin, instead of a file on disk, insert a single - character.
 If the input files use one of the following default file extensions, you do not need to explicitly specify the shader type:

-- .vert OpenGL ES vertex shader.
+.vert OpenGL ES vertex shader.

-- .tesc OpenGL ES tessellation control shader.
+.tesc OpenGL ES tessellation control shader.

-- .tese OpenGL ES tessellation evaluation shader.
+.tese OpenGL ES tessellation evaluation shader.

-- .geom OpenGL ES geometry shader.
+.geom OpenGL ES geometry shader.

-- .frag OpenGL ES fragment shader.
+.frag OpenGL ES fragment shader.

-- .comp OpenGL ES compute shader.
+.comp OpenGL ES compute shader.

+0 1 0